devploit/nomore403/README.md

   dontgo403 [flags]

 Flags:
-  -b, --bypassIp string       Try bypass tests with a specific IP address (or hostname). i.e.: 'X-Forwarded-For: 192.168.0.1' instead of 'X-Forwarded-For: 127.0.0.1'
+  -i, --bypassIp string       Try bypass tests with a specific IP address (or hostname). i.e.: 'X-Forwarded-For: 192.168.0.1' instead of 'X-Forwarded-For: 127.0.0.1'
-  -d, --delay int             Set a delay (in ms) between each request.
-Default: 0ms -f, --folder string         Define payloads folder (if it's not in the same path as binary) -H, --header strings        Add a custom header to the requests (can be specified multiple times) -h, --help                  help for dontgo403
+  -d, --delay int             Set a delay (in ms) between each request (default 0ms) -f, --folder string         Define payloads folder (if it's not in the same path as binary) -H, --header strings        Add a custom header to the requests (can be specified multiple times) -h, --help                  help for dontgo403
-      --http                  Set HTTP schema for request-file requests (default HTTPS) -t, --httpMethod string     HTTP method to use (default 'GET') -m, --max_goroutines int    Set the max number of goroutines working at same time.
-Default: 50 (default 50) -p, --proxy string          Proxy URL.
+      --http                  Set HTTP schema for request-file requests (default HTTPS) -t, --httpMethod string     HTTP method to use (default 'GET') -m, --max_goroutines int    Set the max number of goroutines working at same time (default 50) --nobanner              Set nobanner ON (default OFF) -p, --proxy string          Proxy URL.
 For example: http://127.0.0.1:8080 -r, --request-file string   Path to request file to load flags from -u, --uri string            Target URL